 That said, we at RE/MAX are taking a lot of extra measures to ensure our clients and the public stay as safe as possible.
 Here’s a partial list of requirements for RE/MAX real estate brokers:

-- Prioritize in advance a virtual visit of the premises.
+- Prioritize in advance virtual house tours of the premises.

 - Should the buyer be interested in making a real visit to the premises: